 Last but not least, this Laurent Ferrier Galet Annual Calendar comes with a brand-new movement – the 5th in-house calibre of the brand, after the Tourbillon Double Hairspring, the Natural Escapement Micro-Rotor, the Micro-Rotor Dual-Time and the School Regulator.
 When we say new, it is indeed different from all the other movements, both in terms of decoration and technical solutions.
 The base remains quite close to the tourbillon – for the energy storage and transmission – but with a completely new regulating organ.

 The Galet Annual Calendar School Piece relies on a hand-wound movement with a traditional Swiss Lever Escapement – no double-hairspring tourbillon or natural escapement with silicon wheels here, just a good old escapement with metallic parts and a screwed balance.
 Laurent Ferrier has deliberately chosen to use a more standard and reliable solution for the regulation and to focus on the calendar functions instead.
-The movement stores up to 80 hours of power reserve and features a “power reserve area indicator” on the back side (visible on the circular wheel above the balance wheel).
+The movement stores up to 80 hours of power reserve and features a “power reserve area indicator” on the reverse side (visible on the circular wheel above the balance wheel).
 It is fitted with a long “blade” click ratchet, a technical feature reminiscent of pocket watches and known for its pleasant “winding feel”.

 The decoration of this calibre LF126.01 is also different from what the brand used to do in the past – which doesn’t mean it is done with less attention to detail.
 The bridges, adorned with large and hand-applied Geneva stripes, are now plated with dark ruthenium, offering a great contrast with the steel and brass parts, as well as with the gold colour of the case.
 As always, the bridges have superb hand-polished chamfers and jewel sinks, as well as sharp angles.
 Overall, the movement of the Galet Annual Calendar looks more technical, more modern, but not less pleasant.